-In addition to coursework, students are required to pass a foreign language exam along with three additional exams.
+In addition to coursework, students have a language requirement along with three additional exams.

 The Specialized Paper and Theorization of Learning exams are designed to help students prepare to write the dissertation, and the Prospectus Exam assures that students are ready to undertake independent research for their dissertations.